Maximum Rates (pdf)

 The provider will reach the full-time county/tribal rate when s/he providers at least 35 hours of care.
 In counties, where the divisor was set at 30, providers must be caring for the child 5 hours more than in the past to reach the full-time rate.
 In counties that used 40 as the divisor, the provider reaches the full-time amount in 35 hours instead of 40.
 Counties/tribes, that used 35, there is no change.

-rates are higher than the county reimbursement rates.
-Who is going to pay the
+private-pay rates are higher than the county reimbursement rates.
+Who is going

 The parents are responsible to pay the difference between the authorized amount and the price the provider charges from the private-pay parents.